How to Help Your Child Deal With Academic Anxiety

-Some school-related stress is normal—and helpful.
-It gives kids “a little healthy fear that will hopefully motivate them to study for tests, complete homework on time and focus on schoolwork,” says licensed therapist Kathleen Hill.
+Some school-related anxiety is normal—and helpful.
+It gives kids “a little healthy worry that will hopefully motivate them to study for tests, complete homework on time and focus on schoolwork,” says Chelsea Walker, licensed therapist with Children’s Healthcare of Atlanta Strong4Life.
 But how can you tell when that stress has gotten out of control?
 And how do you ease it while still encouraging your child to achieve?
 Read on for expert tips.

 What can kids do when they find themselves worrying excessively about an assignment, or feeling short of breath as a teacher passes out a test?
-Hill suggests kids learn a couple of simple calming strategies.
-“It’s important for kids to get a chance to learn and practice these tools in a relaxed moment, such as at the kitchen table while doing homework, so they will be ready to use them when they feel their anxiety rise,” says Hill.
+Walker suggests kids learn a couple of simple coping strategies.
+“It’s important for kids to get a chance to learn and practice these skills in a calm moment, such as at the kitchen table while doing homework, so they will be ready to use them when they feel their anxiety rise,” says Walker.

-- Deep breathing: Breathe slowly, counting to 5, in through the nose and out through the mouth.
-Repeat 2 times.
+- Deep breathing: Breathe slowly in through the nose and out through the mouth.
+Repeat several times

 - Grounding: Take a few deep breaths, and then use your senses to notice things.
 For example: Notice 3 things you can see around you, 2 things you can touch or 1 thing you can hear, etc.

 Here are some ways you can give your child a healthy outlook on school and help them manage school-related stress.

 - Practice healthy habits as a family.
 Healthy habits have a positive impact on both the body and mind, and they help reduce stress.
 Encourage the whole family to prioritize getting enough quality rest, eating well and being active.